motorcycle 101 guides

 4.1 Maryland Motorcycle Learner’s Permit

-You can begin applying for a Maryland motorcycle learner’s permit if you are at least 15 years and nine months old or above.
+The time when you can start applying for a Maryland motorcycle learner’s permit is when you reach 15 years and nine months old.

-You will have to pay a fee of $50 to be issued your first Maryland motorcycle learner’s permit.
-Or you can pay a fee of $30 if you had previously or currently own a Maryland motorcycle learner’s permit.
+You will have to pay $50 to be issued your first Maryland motorcycle learner’s permit.
+Or you can pay $30 if you had previously or currently own a Maryland motorcycle learner’s permit.

 • If you are under 16 years old:

-○ Have consent and signature from parent or guardian
+• Have consent and signature from a parent or guardian

 • If you are under 18 years old:

-• If you are under 25 years old:
+• If you are over 25 years old:

 • Have 30 classroom hours and six hours behind the wheels